johnroper100/STORY/production/assets/models/README.md

 # Models
-Here are all of our models for the project.
+This is where all of the models are kept.